swayamxd/Download-Manager/README.md

 download and is responsible for performing the actual downloading of a file.
 In the following sections, weâ€™ll walk through each of these classes in detail, highlighting their inner workings and explaining how they relate to each other.

+# COMPILING AND RUNNING THE DOWNLOAD MANAGER

+COMPILE THE DDOWNLOAD MANAGER LIKE THIS:

+javac DownloadManager.java DownloadsTableModel.java ProgressRenderer.java Download.java

+RUN DOWNLOAD MANAGER LIKE THIS:

+java DownloadManager
+      or,
+javaw DownloadManager